flarum/docs/docs/extend/update-2_0.md

 ##### <span class="breaking">Breaking</span>
 * The `(Extend\Notification)->type()` extender no longer accepts a serializer as second argument.
+* Notification Blueprints must now implement the `Flarum\Notification\AlertableInterface` interface in order them to be sent as alerts.
+This allows for email-only notifications for example.
 * The [`staudenmeir/eloquent-eager-limit`](https://github.com/staudenmeir/eloquent-eager-limit) package has been removed.
 If you are using the `Staudenmeir\EloquentEagerLimit\HasEagerLimit` trait in any of your models, you can simply remove it as it is native to Laravel now.

 #### <span class="notable">Notable</span>